nazar12314/Discrete-Math-project/README.md

 ## Usage
     import main
     main.function(args)
+## Project results:
+Using the knowledge gained in the course of discrete mathematics, we created our own version of the Python library "itertools".
+This project helped us learn about ways to create our own python libraries, helped us learn effective teamwork using the Github system.
+We were able to implement our own automatic testing of software algorithms, learned to look for errors in algorithms and correct them.
 ## Contributors (12-th team)
 - Teodor Muzychuk (permutations, tests.py, README.md, GitHub actions)
 - Nazar Kononenko (repeat, product, GitHub management, README.md)